All right, we're back with broadcast excellence, defined by me.

 That ship's already sailed.

-Her best bet is probably to convince superdelegates hungry to take back the White House that she and only she will do whatever it takes to win a bitter hard-fought election.
+Her best bet is probably to convince superdelegates hungry to take back the White House that she and only she will do whatever it takes to win a bitter, hard-fought election.

-He said, kill your opponents with their own integrity.
+If you go look at Saul Dolinsky Rule No. 4 on integrity, he said, kill your opponents with their own integrity.

 They can't possibly answer them all.